RuiHuangIO/graphql-ts-boilerplate/README.md

-A Graphql-TypeScript server I hope to use for my further developments.
+A Graphql-TypeScript server I hope to use for my further projects.

 ## Goals: